reasoning-machines/CoCoGen/README.md

 The key should be exported in the environment variable `OPENAI_API_KEY`.

-Please note that as of June 2022, codex is free to use for non-commercial purposes with a key.
+Please note that as of Oct 2022, codex is free to use for non-commercial purposes with a key.